walles/loadviz/libloadviz/README.md

 ## Output

+![Still-image screenshot generated using "cargo run --bin=screenshot" in the "libloadviz" folder](screenshot.webp)

 `libloadviz` exposes a `getImage()` function. `getImage()` takes `width` and `height` as parameters, and returns an image.
-Exact format TBD.

 ## Why not measure RAM / swap usage?